jonathanw82/myfavoritetune/README.md

 * Image carousel.
 I wanted to incorporate an image carousel, as at this stage I felt it did not give the flexibility I required however this carousel created by, Basic 3D Carousel In Pure JavaScript author [loveneet4](https://github.com/internwt/3d-slider) would be a great addition to my future project.

+* I felt it was a nice user experiance to leave previously searched for artist and nuber of albums on the page after the inital seach had been cleared.

 ## Testing:

 Landing page